Horeb136/Data-Engineering-ZoomCamp-2025/Week01/Homework/homework_and_answers.md

 You can use the code from the course.
 It's up to you whether you want to use Jupyter or a python script.

+### Preparation
+To be prepared for the following question, we use the file `docker-compose.yml` in the **Homework** directory to run postgres and pgAdmin, and then the notebook `upload_data.ipynb` to ingest both datasets.

 ## Question 3.
 Trip Segmentation Count

 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened: